lukaszsobala/bvm/README.md

 </details>

 ### Usage instructions
 Read the help message and follow the instructions.
 BVM has simplified the VM-creation process to a tidy sequence of completely automated steps.
 Between each step you have the opportunity to change what is happening, modify the config file, retry a step, or do whatever else you want.
-Unlike some of my other scripts that have a slight "don't try to understand how it all works" philosophy, BVM encourages you to learn it, hack it, and add to it.
+While BVM tries to be simple and user-friendly, this split-step approach opens the door to learning, adjusting, and creating new features on top.

 To get a fresh VM up and running, use a sequence like this:
 - `bvm/bvm new-vm ~/win11`